whistlegraph/aesthetic-computer/README.txt

 😀 TODO 😆

 🌟 Projects in Progress (PIP) 🌟
+  - [🟠] Increase chat character limit to 96.
+  - [] only trim whitespace at the end of messages.
+  - [] Add hourglass to "Connecting..." in chat, and maybe don't blank the screen so crazy?
+       - [] Add the same Hourglass to "Enter message..." as well.
+       - [] Add a way to force disconnection for N seconds, perhaps via a debug shortcut?
   - [] Add profanity filter check to handle creation.
     - [] Remove "fuck" handle.
   - [] Should you be able to chat after logging out via the "Pre-Authorized" array?
 Seems kinda safe...
 24.05.20.20.54

-  - [] Add hourglass to "Connecting..." in chat, and maybe don't blank the screen so crazy?

   - [] Make sure the handle always shows and not the Create handle button so long as the user is logged in... this could be done by retrieving the handle in auth0.
   - [] Fix blanking prompt updates.
+  - [] Separate README from TODO and make TODO visible in the system to help the conversation along.
+       - [] Give chat messages a UUID / reference number so they can be linked in the TODO.
+Technically this can be a time window query that is something like `🗨️:system:56262-72837` for a range or just an exact / closest match if a single integer is given.
+  - [] Auto-link handles and single quoted words.
   + Done
+  - [x] Better handle rendering after change (add the "@");
   - [x] Fix blanking chat.
   - [x] A successfull login should broadcast to all other thumbnails and trigger a refresh - same with logging out!

-*** handle updates in chat ***
+*** more chat updates ***
+  - [] add a "system update" notifier based on commits - i should be able to tag a commit or decide somehow if a log would be sent or not?
+  - [] live updates of recent chat messages on prompt page
-  - [] Need a fix for users entering chat and entering `song` right away.
+  - [] prompt can enter a showdy "prompt standyby" chat mode.
-  + Done
-  - [x] Get system log messages correct with handle change live in chat or even in field / world and prompt?
-    - [x] When a user changes their handle, all visible chat messages for each client associated with that handle change should update.
-         (Replace the current message buffer for the client.)
-  + Done
-  - [x] Why are messages going > 100 and doubling up sometimes?

-*** Chat updates. ***
+  - [] smoother progressive loading animation that visualizes the loading process on the checkerboard
-  - [] iOS chat app refresh doesn't always work / how to know when the page goes stale?
+  - [] entering and leaving chat need to go in the log
-  - [] Add support for `pix` in chat.
-  - [] Ghost mode for hidden / unhandled messages.
-    - [] Ghosted messages should never let user identifiers leave the server.
-  - [] System wide handle colorization with tooling.

-  + Done
-  - [x] Swap handle chat location.
-  - [x] Rewrite a user's messages with `delete-erase-and-forget-me`.
-  - [x] Get account deletion / "message deleted" functionality working properly.
-  - [x] Any "log" that is created also needs to associate any potential user identifiers, so they can be erased or queried if possible.
-  - [x] Send a message to the chat whenever a new handle is registered for the first time, and a different message whenever a handle changes...
-    - [x] I suppose this would work via redis broadcasts?
+  - [] what about entering and leaving anywhere?

 *** profile.lisp ***
   - [-] Make new profile page with redirects for no handle.